-NEW ORLEANS – The Mississippi River at the Carrollton gage has risen above 15.0 feet prompting the U.S. Army Corps of Engineers, New Orleans District to activate phase II flood fight procedures.
-During phase II the Corps works with the local levee districts to conduct inspections of the Mississippi River levees from Morganza to Venice.
+NEW ORLEANS – The Mississippi River has risen to 15 feet at the Carrollton Gage prompting the U.S. Army Corps of Engineers, New Orleans District to activate phase II flood fight procedures.